GLOBAL MARKETS-Global shares begin H2 with a whimper despite positive data

 German retail sales rose sharply in May, reflecting a rebound in private consumption, while a recovery in China's factory activity offered further signs that the world's second largest economy may have passed the worst of the devastation caused by the pandemic.

 Germany's jobless rate rose by 69,000 in June, far less than expected.
-Economic institute Ifo said Europe's largest economy will gradually recover after the slump caused by the pandemic and will likely return to last year's level at the end of 2021.
+Economic institute Ifo said Europe's largest economy will gradually recover after the slump caused by the pandemic and probably return to last year's level at the end of 2021.

-MSCI's world shares index was 0.1% higher after rising 18% for its biggest three-month gain since 2009 in the second quarter, but it still closed the first half around 8% lower from where it started the year.
+MSCI's world shares index was 0.2% weaker after rising 18% for its biggest three-month gain since 2009 in the second quarter, but it still closed the first half around 8% lower from where it started the year.

-After their best quarter since March 2015, European stocks opened firmer, with the broader Euro STOXX 600 gaining 0.3%.
+After their best quarter since March 2015, European stocks turned negative, with the broader Euro STOXX 600 ebbing 0.7%.

-It followed a strong finish to the quarter on Wall Street but also a loss of momentum in recent weeks as U.S. infection rates have surged, with some states reimposing restrictions on business and personal activity.
+This followed a strong finish to the quarter on Wall Street but also a loss of momentum in recent weeks as U.S. COVID-19 infection rates have surged, with some states reimposing restrictions on business and personal activity.

 The S&P 500 index rose 1.5% for an almost 20% gain over the past three months, fuelled by unprecedented central bank stimulus and hopes for a swift pandemic recovery, but it rose only 1.8% in June.